LeslieDancey/FME_Desktop_Advanced/null_attributes.md

 For example, this feature in the Logger has <null> for a number of attributes:

 Similarly, the FME Data Inspector will depict nulls as <null>:

+It can also differentiate between states by displaying <missing> or <empty> as well.

+**Recognizing Null Values**

+When FME reads data, if the source attributes contain nulls – and the Reader format has been updated to support them – then FME will emit that attribute with a null value.

+To check for incoming nulls the Tester transformer has a specific operator to test for null, empty, and missing values:

+Because the Tester interface is incorporated into many facets of FME (such as the TestFilter transformer) you can test for nulls wherever you find that interface.

+Other transformers, such as the Matcher, also allow testing for nulls.
+In the case of the Matcher there is even a parameter that can be used to decide whether null, empty, and missing values should be treated equally, or as their own unique representation: